Credit: Jennifer Lopez

 Remember when J.Lo made Juicy Couture tracksuits cool?

 Delving into the archives of pop culture history, "Remember When?" is a new series offering a nostalgic look at the celebrity outfits that defined their eras.

 Remember when Jennifer Lopez turned a kitsch tracksuit into the outfit to own in the early 2000s?

 You know the one: a hooded velour jacket and pants, with a bedazzled Juicy Couture logo spread across the booty (subtle, we know).
 Almost overnight, she created a craze -- and one of the most ubiquitous looks of the decade.

 J.Lo debuted her trackies in 2001, when she appeared in the video of her single "I'm Real" in bubblegum-pink sweat shorts and a matching hoodie -- plus lots of bling gold chains, hoop earrings and a top knot bun.
-Little-known L.A. casualwear brand Juicy Couture, which was only 4 years old at the time, had sent her the get-up to "chill and hang out in," as the singer reminisced in an Instagram post last year.
+Little-known L.A. casualwear brand Juicy Couture, which was only 4 years old at the time, had sent her the get-up to "chill and hang out in," as the singer reminisced in an Instagram post in 2018.

 But the glamazon loved the outfit so much she decided to forgo the real couture her stylists had brought on set.

 "It seemed fitting, since the song is called 'I'm Real'," she wrote on Instagram.
 "So I decided to be ME!!"